Arsema6/2024-project-phase-mobile-tasks/README.md

 E-Mart is a simple Command-Line Interface (CLI) application built using Dart.
 It allows users to manage an inventory of products with features such as adding, viewing, updating, and deleting product details.

-## 📁 Project Structure

-This project is part of the `2024-project-phase-mobile-tasks` repository, located inside the `on-boarding` folder as `product-2`.

 ## 🚀 Features